-Acer palmatum Dissectum ‘Orangeola’ Japanese Maple is a stunning landscape tree for all seasons.
+Orangeola Japanese Maple (Acer palmatum Dissectum ‘Orangeola’) is a stunning landscape tree for all seasons.
 Its form is semi-upright and weeping.
 It is extremely tolerant to full sun exposure.
 This tree’s foliage goes through a variety of changes throughout the growing season, and its graceful form provides structure to the landscape in winter.

 Height: 8 ft.

 Width: 3-7 in.

 Features: Striking and changing foliage color in spring, summer, and fall; grows taller than wide

 Soil: Tolerant of many different soil types-clay, sand, and loam.
 Acid/Neutral pH.

 Uses: City gardens, courtyards, Japanese gardens, rock gardens, near water features, containers, specimen, next to rock features